 Studio Art B.F.A. - Sculpture

-Undergraduate students can pursue three-dimensional study in sculpture at Lamar University through the Bachelor of Fine Arts degree in studio art with a sculpture concentration.
+Undergraduate students can pursue three-dimensional study in sculpture at Lamar University through the Bachelor of Fine Arts degree in Studio Art with a Sculpture track.

 Sculpture students develop an understanding of basic design principles, concepts, media and formats beginning with their foundation studies.
 Students are required to develop original solutions to aesthetic and design problems throughout the degree program.